ryankaplan/pattern-based-ot/README.md

 - Copy paste the URL from this tab into another tab and type away!

 To run tests, run `jake test` from the project root.

-# Things I plan to next...

-- Save document state on disk.
-- Implement the history buffer/selective replication optimizations from the paper.
-- Make socket.io less of a dependency because it doesn't guarantee strict message ordering on all browsers (rather, it didn't used to and I haven't verified that it does now).
-- Some basic form of undo/redo.
-- Implement a tree OT type.

 # Citations